-Just recently, the Centers for Medicare and Medicaid Services’ (CMS) administrator, Seema Verma pinpointed PA improvements as a “priority” in 2020 and acknowledged that rules requiring providers to get pre-approval for an imaging exam or surgical procedure, often leads to unnecessarily burdensome paperwork, delays in patient care, and provider burnout.
+Just recently, the Centers for Medicare and Medicaid Services’ (CMS) administrator, Seema Verma pinpointed prior authorization improvements as a “priority” in 2020 and acknowledged that rules requiring providers to get pre-approval for an imaging exam or surgical procedure, often leads to unnecessarily burdensome paperwork, delays in patient care, and provider burnout.

 During a recent speech at the American Medical Association’s National Advocacy Conference on February 11, 2020, Verma labeled this “long-standing problem” in healthcare as “indefensible” as it currently stands.

 She further added, “Patients are frustrated, and doctors are sick of pointlessly wrangling with insurance companies…Prior authorization requirements are a primary driver of physician burnout, and even more importantly, patients are experiencing needless delays in care that are negatively impacting the quality of care they receive.”

 So What Can Be Done in Radiology?

 To combat delaying patient care, it’s important to remember that the radiology procedures/testing that require prior authorizations are serious; no one refers a patient for an MRI unless they have serious concerns.
 Most prior authorizations required in radiology are for these procedures:

 - PET scans

 - Nuclear medicine studies

 **Authorization is not required for procedures performed in an emergency room, observation unit, urgent care center, or inpatient stay.